ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 }
 ```

-Lets build the project by executing `bal build` on the project directory and deploy using az cli command shown in the ballerina build output like we did in the previous section.
+Build the project by executing the `bal build`command on the project directory, and deploy it using the `az cli` command shown in the Ballerina build output as in the previous section.

 Once the function is deployed, you can go to your collection in Data explorer and Add a New Item to the collection.
 Then you can go to the queue page and observe the added new entry.
 Additionally for debugging purposes you can view the logs under `Logs stream` in the function app.

->**Note:** For a full sample with all the supported Azure Functions triggers and bindings in Ballerina, see [Azure Functions Deployment Example](/learn/by-example/azure-functions-deployment.html).
+>**Note:** For a full sample with all the supported Azure Functions triggers and bindings in Ballerina, see the [Azure Functions Deployment Example](/learn/by-example/azure-functions-deployment.html).

 <style> #tree-expand-all , #tree-collapse-all, .cTocElements {display:none;} .cGitButtonContainer {padding-left: 40px;} </style>